-- PubMed is the most common database to use.
-It is "a free resource supporting the search and retrieval of biomedical and life sciences literature" PubMed includes citations indexed in Medline, uploaded by journals, and archived in PubMed Central.
+- PubMed, which is free, is the most common database to use to search for biomedical and life sciences literature.
+PubMed will search for relevant words in the title and abstract but not in the full text.
+PubMed includes citations indexed in Medline, uploaded by journals, and archived in PubMed Central.
 The distinctions between PubMed, Medline, and PubMed Central are explained here. - Embase is a subscription database maintained by Elsevier.
-It has comprehensive indexing and tagging of the biomedical literature. - Web of Science is a subscription service run by Clarivate that indexes citations in several different science disciplines. - Google Scholar allows the use of Google search techniques but restricts results to academic literature, including journal pages, PubMed, university pages, and pre-print archives.
-The comprehensive nature of sources Google draws from means that searches often return thousands of results, many of which are duplicates, making comprehensive screening of Google Scholar results difficult.
-Most sources are available in more structured databases, but Google Scholar can be advantageous to find pre-prints for new topics that have few published papers or for topics that fall outside of typical science disciplines. - Cochrane contains many clinical trials, including some publications that are not indexed in PubMed.
+It has comprehensive indexing and tagging of the biomedical literature. - Web of Science is a subscription service run by Clarivate that indexes citations in several different science disciplines. - Google Scholar allows the use of Google search techniques but restricts results to academic literature, including journal pages, PubMed, university pages, and pre-print archives. - Cochrane contains many clinical trials, including some publications that are not indexed in PubMed.
 Cochrane can be searched without a subscription, but a subscription is necessary to download complete search results. - Scopus is the largest abstract and citation database of peer-reviewed literature.
-It includes scientific journals, books, and conference proceedings. - Psychology databases - PsycINFO and CINAHL can be used "if the research question is related to the field of psychiatry, psychology and/or to nursing and allied health". - PsycNet can also be used to search for "social and behavioral science content" - Consider consulting with a librarian for further help with your search.
+It includes scientific journals, books, and conference proceedings. - Psychology databases - PsycINFO and CINAHL can be used "if the research question is related to the field of psychiatry, psychology and/or to nursing and allied health". - $\circ~\mbox{PsycNet}$ can also be used to search for "social and behavioral science content" $^2$ - Consider consulting with a librarian for further help with your search.